 In Nigeria, gender inequality is commonplace, putting girls and women at greater risk of poverty, sexual violence, unsafe pregnancies and leaving school early.
 Consequently, girls and women are twice as likely as their male counterparts to have HIV.

-Addressing the drivers of HIV, including stigma, poverty and gender inequality, your donations will enable ACET Nigeria to reach 1,875 young people in 2020 with quality relationships and sex education (RSE) through their weekly Kids’ and Esteem youth clubs.
+In 2020, 1,875 young people will be reached with quality relationships and sex education (RSE) through weekly Kids’ and Esteem youth clubs.
 A further 2000 young people will be reached through social media.

 ACET Nigeria's network of trained volunteers will deliver effective, interactive and memorable RSE sessions on topics such as self-esteem, relationships, sexual health, HIV prevention and care, the media, sexting and gender equality.